jowi-dev/banj-os/README.md

 - [ ] A rest/GQL testing tool would be amazing
 - [ ] Any worthwhile docker tooling to have?
     * This is likely unnecessary and better of deleted
+- [ ] Something to help with markdown
+    * vim-markdown removed for now, maybe consider [a new plugin](https://github.com/iamcco/markdown-preview.nvim)

 ### Neovim Related
 - [ ] Test command for running tests in a new tmux split window, so we don't have to keep typing MIX_ENV=test mix test.....